iOS Internationalization: A Practical Guide for Localization Leads

 Why it hurts

-• Word order varies by language.
+• Word order is language-specific.

-• Gender and case get lost.
+• Gender and number information disappear.

-• Use full sentences with placeholders.
+• Use sentences with blanks.

-• Let translators control structure.
+• Let professional translators dictate sentence structure.

 3. Ignoring Pluralization and Grammatical Rules

-• Use .stringsdict for pluralization.
+• Use stringsdict for pluralization.

-• Let iOS handle locale rules natively.
+• Let iOS automatically deal with locale conventions.

 4. Forgetting Right-to-Left Layouts

-• Navigation breaks.
+• Navigation is disrupted.

-• Enable RTL testing early.
+• Start RTL testing early.

-• Use Auto Layout and semantic content attributes.
+• Utilize Auto Layout and semantic attributes.

 Share this post: